ovh/docs/pages/web/hosting/cms_manual_installation/guide.en-gb.md

 > [!warning]
 >
-> If you have activated the `CDN`{.action} or `country IP`{.action} options with your domain, use the appropriate IP address by referring to our documentation listing [all shared hosting IP addresses](https://docs.ovh.com/gb/en/hosting/list-of-ip-addresses-of-web-hosting-clusters/).
+> If you have activated the `CDN`{.action} or `Country IP`{.action} options with your domain, use the appropriate IP address by referring to our documentation listing [all shared hosting IP addresses](https://docs.ovh.com/gb/en/hosting/list-of-ip-addresses-of-web-hosting-clusters/).
 >

 If you are unable to perform these checks, contact the hosting provider for your active DNS zone to update the pointing of your domain name.